NorfairKing/haskell-dangerous-functions/README.md

 Use `ByteString`-based output, on encoded `Text` values or directly on bytestrings instead.

+`writeFile` caused a real-world outage for @tomjaguarpaw on 2021-09-24.

 See also [this blogpost](https://www.snoyman.com/blog/2016/12/beware-of-readfile/).

 ### Functions related to `Text`-based IO